libxsmm/libxsmm/README.md

 1. In order to stay agnostic to any threading model used, Pthread mutexes are guarding the updates of the JITted code cache (link line with -lpthread is required); building with OMP=1 employs an OpenMP critical section as an alternative locking mechanism.
 2. There is no support for the Intel SSE (Intel Xeon 5500/5600 series) and IMCI (Intel Xeon Phi coprocessor code-named Knights Corner) instruction set extensions.
 However, statically generated SSE-kernels can be leveraged without disabling support for JITting AVX kernels.
-3. There is no support for the Windows calling convention.
+3. There is no support for the Windows calling convention (only kernels with PREFETCH=0 signature).

 The JIT backend can also be disabled at build time (`make JIT=0`) as well as at runtime (`LIBXSMM_JIT=0`).
 The latter is an environment variable which is also allowing to set a code path independent of the CPUID (LIBXSMM_JIT=0|1|snb|hsw|knl).
 Please note that LIBXSMM_JIT=1 is only supported for symmetry, and this environment setup cannot enable the JIT backend if it was disabled at build time (JIT=0).